klml/hashsplit/README.md

 It uses the values from the hash with DOM-Id in a specific way:

-* elements with the class `hashtab` are shown and all siblings are hidden TODO
+* elements with the class `hashtab` are shown and all siblings are hidden
 * links (`a`) get a click (e.g. you want to link on a page with an active fancybox)
 * forms are filled (works only with pseudogets `&name=value` )